debuggeek/taxwizard-php/admin/README.md

 + Import the template:
 >> `mysql -u [user] -h [host] -p [new db] < TCAD_TEMPLATE.sql`

+####If you are updating to a refreshed table for the same year
+Make sure to copy over MLS_SALES and BATCH_PROP_SETTINGS with this command
+> `INSERT INTO database2.table2 SELECT * from database1.table1;`
 ###Create new table
-+ Create the new table via mysql admin / phpMyAdmin or
++ Create the new table via mysql admin / phpMyAdmin or Sequal Pro

 #**Populating the Data**
 #####Requirements